 Will my mobile phone work in Croatia?

-While switching off from the outside world is an important part of every holiday, you still need to be able to connect with loved ones when travelling overseas.
-In order to continue to access the internet and send/receive text messages while in Croatia, you have a few options: connect to the local wifi (and risk being unreachable if you're moving around different locations), activate your global roaming option as an extra on top of your normal mobile phone plan (this will lead to extra fees), or purchase a local SIM card if your phone is unlocked.
+While switching off from the outside world is an important part of every holiday, you still need to be able to connect with loved ones when traveling overseas.
+In order to continue to access the internet and send/receive text messages while in Croatia, you have a few options: connect to the local Wi-Fi (and risk being unreachable if you're moving around different locations), activate your global roaming option as an extra on top of your normal mobile phone plan (this will lead to extra fees), or purchase a local SIM card if your phone is unlocked.

 Croatia uses the GSM network, as do a lot of other countries including Australia, the United Kingdom, and most of Europe.
-If your mobile provider is on the same network, you won't have any trouble using your mobile phone while in Croatia once you've decided to either join the local wifi, activate international roaming, or buy a SIM card.
-Some travellers from the United States might have trouble using their mobile phones if their provider is on a different network like the CDMA network.
+If your mobile provider is on the same network, you won't have any trouble using your mobile phone while in Croatia once you've decided to either join the local Wi-Fi, activate international roaming, or buy a SIM card.
+Some travelers from the United States might have trouble using their mobile phones if their provider is on a different network like the CDMA network.
 If this is the case, check with your local mobile provider before you leave on what is the best course of action to stay connected during your travels.

 What's the local coverage like?

 Once connected, you'll be able to use your mobile phone in most urban and rural areas throughout Croatia with mobile providers averaging a coverage of around 98%.
 The places where you aren't connected will be in remote areas or in dense vegetation so keep that in mind if you're using your mobile's internet to navigate through the country.

 Buying a SIM card in Croatia